blazegraph/database/bigdata-perf/bsbm3/README.txt

 To get started:

+0. Generate a suitable data set.

-1. Edit bigdata-perf/bsbm3/build.properties.
+2. Edit bigdata-perf/bsbm3/build.properties.

-1. In the top-level directory of the bigdata source tree, review build.properties and then do:
+3. In the top-level directory of the bigdata source tree, review build.properties and then do:

    a. "ant bundleJar".